 This low carb almond crackers recipe takes less than 30 minutes!
 Here’s how to make keto crackers in 3 easy steps:

 - Mix up the paleo crackers recipe dough.
 You can make the dough for these almond flour crackers in a food processor, or stir the dough by hand in a bowl.
 Just mix the almond flour and salt (and other herbs or spices if you prefer) together, and then add in the beaten egg.
+It will be crumbly.